radish-es/casebook-property/content/planning/objectives.md

 ### Big objectives

 - Where does Canadian land law come from?
 Describe and contrast the "universal" idea of Canadian land law with the "encounters" idea of Canadian land law.
-Describe an contrast the Lockean view of property as prior to the state with (1) the view the property flows from the state and (2) the mushy inter-cultural context of treaty
+Describe adn contrast the Lockean view of property as prior to the state with (1) the view the property flows from the state and (2) the more ambiguous inter-cultural context of treaty

 ### Little objectives